|Carole J. Readfirstname.lastname@example.org||(703) 292-2418|

 - Proposals that focus on thermal management of energy storage devices and systems should be submitted to the Thermal Transport Processes program (CBET 1406).

-- Proposals that focus on improving device and system performance of primarily inorganic and hybrid PV technologies (including perovskites) may be considered in other ENG Divisions, including the Division of Electrical, Communications, and Cyber Systems.
+- Proposals that focus on improving device and system performance of primarily organic, inorganic, and hybrid photovoltaic (PV) technologies, including perovskites, may be more appropriate as submissions to the Electronics, Photonics, and Magnetic Devices program in Engineering's Division of Electrical, Communications, and Cyber Systems (ECCS 1517).
 PV materials proposals that focus on the material science may be considered in the Division of Materials Research of the Directorate for Mathematical and Physical Sciences.

 INFORMATION COMMON TO MOST CBET PROGRAMS